chiyi4488/Office-Tool-docs/docs/start/README.md

 - Personalize theme, you can build your special Office Tool Plus.
 - Advanced settings allow you to use more advanced features, such as Office internal channels.

-::: warning Attention
+::: tip Attention

-1. Office documents converter may not be capable with 64-bit of Office.
-2. Office Tool Plus only provides activation management.
+1. Office Tool Plus only provides activation management.
 You need to have a genuine license to activate your products.

 :::